 In addition, there is no A/C in the train but you do have a rotating fan on the ceiling.
 Luckily, we took this trip in February when the nights were cool so AC was not needed – we just opened the windows to get a cool breeze.

 About The Sleeper Train Ride From Yangon To Bagan

-The train jerks and jumps the whole way to Bagan and there are times that you think, “this is it, were going off the tracks!”
+The train itself sits on the British rail lines that were originally laid in the late 1800’s and have yet to be updated.
+The train jerks and jumps the whole way 17 hour way to Bagan and there are times that you think, “this is it, we’re going off the tracks!”

-It’s nearly impossible to sleep when your body is being thrashed around all night but you manage to get some shut eye in.
+Sleeping, in all honesty, was the worst part.
+It’s nearly impossible to sleep when your body is being thrashed around all night, but you manage to get some shut eye in.

 Our advice is whoever is the “lighter” sleeper sleep on the bottom bed and not the top.
 The top bunk you feel everything way more and get tossed around more than the folks sleeping on the bottom.

+For us, the sleeper train from Yangon to Bagan was 100% worth it.
 Yes, the ride is long.
 Yes, the ride is jerky.
 And yes, the ride can be tiresome but we wouldn’t have traded those 20 hours for anything.

 WANT MORE INFORMATION ON MYANMAR?!

 10 Must See Temples & Pagodas in Bagan